MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-remove-removeif.md

 ## Examples - trash can icon inside a gallery

-This example builds on the previous example.
 In this example, you'll remove an item by using an *icon* placed inside the gallery.

+If you don't have any sample data, read [prepare for sample data](#prepare-for-sample-data).

 1. Select a control within the top item in the gallery. <br>